-When raising cattle you’ll hear different cattle herd terminology along the way.
-Some are given by the industry, others are handed down from generation to generation.
+When raising cattle, you’ll hear different cattle herd terminology along the way.
+Some terminology comes from the industry, while other terminology is handed down from generation to generation.
 The following list of cattle terminology are some I’ve learned and confused along the way.
-If you’ve heard of others,please let me know through our contact form so we can add them.
+If you’ve heard of others, please let me know through our contact form so we can add them.

 artificial insemination (AI):

-Instead of using a bull for breeding some owners will use artificial insemination to breed their heifers and cows.
-Straws of semen can be purchased and used to breed.
+Instead of using a bull for breeding, some cattle owners will use artificial insemination to breed their heifers and cows.
+Straws of semen are used to breed the cow or heifer.

 annual cow cost:

 How much it costs to keep a cow.
 Some use this term across the board for their cows, heifers, calves and bulls.

 An auction is where owners can bring their cattle, livestock, and other things to be auctioned off to the public.
 The highest bidder wins the item or livestock.